Johns Hopkins / Carey

 Joint/Dual Degree Programs

-Design Leadership MA/MBA, MBA/Master of Public Health, JD/MBA, MBA/MD, Doctor of Nursing Practice Executive Track/MBA, MBA/MSN in Health Systems Management, MBA/MS in Applied Economics, MBA/MS in Biotechnology, MBA/MA in Communication, MBA/MA in Government, MBA/BA in Engineering
+Design Leadership MA/MBA, MBA/Master of Public Health, JD/MBA, MBA/MD, Doctor of Nursing Practice Executive Track/MBA, MBA/MSN in Healthcare Organizational Leadership, MBA/MS in Applied Economics, MBA/MS in Biotechnology, MBA/MA in Communication, MBA/MA in Government, MBA/BA in Engineering, MBA/MA in International Relations

 Clubs, Conferences & Competitions

-In Baltimore, JHU Carey hosts 15 student clubs, spanning organizations based on industry and profession, identity and culture, and innovation and impact.
+In Baltimore, Carey hosts 18 student clubs, spanning organizations based on industry and profession, identity and culture, and innovation and impact.
 Students also have a couple of opportunities in societies and leadership.

 Carey MBA students participate in nationwide conferences and competitions throughout their school experience.
 Of note, the Africa Business Club hosts an annual conference to bring together students, professionals, and policy makers from across the U.S. and Africa.
 Past themes have included, “Africa’s Place in an Increasingly Global Network.”
 The Healthcare Business Association is also noteworthy for their annual case competition, held since 2012.
 Sixteen student teams from universities across the nation travel to Baltimore to compete for a $7,500 first-place prize.